noamhoffer/academic-kickstart/content/home/research.md

 {{% /expand%}}

 ## Selected presentations
+- "Collective Hope and Political Activism"
+  - Israeli Philosophical Association Conference, Open-U Raanana, 8 Jul 2021
 - “Kant’s Regulative Essentialism and the Unknowability of Real Essences”
   -	5th Biennial Meeting of the North American Kant Society, Binghamton University, 5-8 June 2020 (online)
 - “Mendelssohn’s Unique Proof for the Existence of God”
   - Israeli Philosophical Association Conference, Bar-Ilan, 13 Feb 2019
-  - 2020 APA Pacific Division Meeting, San-Francisco 8-11 Apr 2020 (cancelled)
+  - 2021 APA Pacific Division Meeting, online 5-10 Apr 2021
-- “Kantian Hope and Political Activism”
-  - European Consortium for Political Research General Conference, Kantian Political Thought standing group, Universität Hamburg, Aug 22-25 2018
 - “The Critique of the Power of Judgment as the ‘True Apology’ to Leibniz”
   * North American Kant Society Eastern Study Group, Columbia University NYC, May 4-5 2018
   * Leuven Kant Conference, KU Leuven, May 31-Jun 1 2018